 We’re living in such a time now.
-COVID-19 is transforming the world and the way it operates as we speak.
+The aftermath of the pandemic, wars, and the ways they disrupted our global supply chains are transforming the world and the way it operates as we speak.

 In times of disruption, employees need a leader with a reassuring presence that says: “We will survive and thrive in the future.”

 This is accomplished by having a solid and forward-thinking plan.
 It should spells out how your company will weather the storm.

 Many web design and digital marketing agencies are struggling.
 They rely on local businesses, many of whom first shut down due to the virus, and now strain under the burden of inflation.

 No business, no budget.
 The leader of an agency could change their strategy.
 Remove the local focus and replace it with national outreach.